 TP in China: SAT tapping into the tax big data paradise

-Transfer pricing continues to be one of the Chinese State Administration of Taxation’s key focus areas, write Cheng Chi, Rafael Triginelli Miraglia and Choon Beng Teoh of KPMG.
-New policies and methodologies are being examined post-BEPS to strengthen the SAT’s monitoring of MNEs’ TP.
+As explained by Cheng Chi, Rafael Triginelli Miraglia and Choon Beng Teoh of KPMG, transfer pricing continues to be one of the Chinese State Administration of Taxation’s key areas of focus, as new policies and methodologies are being examined post-BEPS to strengthen the SAT’s monitoring of multinational enterprises’ TP

 The most notable development on the compliance enhancement front is the Jiangsu Provincial Tax Bureau's (JSTB) pioneering of a new profit monitoring mechanism for MNEs that will likely be rolled out nationwide in the near future.
 In tandem with this, the audit focus has shifted towards taxpayers exploiting the Chinese market, whilst making significant royalty or service payments to overseas affiliates.

 Being an active proponent of the anti-BEPS initiatives, China has been working hard to enhance its tax transparency agenda and dispute resolution mechanisms.
 China was a first mover on the introduction of country-by-country (CbC) report filing obligations and it has committed to issuing formal interpretative guidance in the coming months.

 On the dispute resolution front, we see a surge in China's efforts to resolve mutual agreement procedures (MAPs) with numerous competent authorities (CA) meetings with treaty partners being conducted and/or planned despite the persistent shortage of resources on the part of the SAT.
 The concerns that the MAPs would compromise China's ability to process the backlog of advance pricing arrangements (APA) has to a large degree faded, as many of the pending APAs are being added to the CA's agenda.
 This shows China's intention to cater to the growing demands of advance certainty by the taxpayers in the wake of anti-BEPS actions around the world.